hukaixuan2017/doc-user/content/calendar/calendar-overview.rst

 1. Click on an appointment in the calendar overview.
 2. Click on the *Delete* button.
-3. Clock on the *OK* button in the confirmation dialog.
+3. Click on the *OK* button in the confirmation dialog.